retaildevcrews/helium/docs/ParameterValidation.md

          - Status : 200
          - Content-Type: application/json
          - Response Body: List of movies limited to pagesize as [{}, {},..], empty [] when no results
-    - Invalid input - Non integers are invalid.
+    - Invalid input - input that does not parse.
 Example : 100.23
          - Status : 400
          - Content-Type: text/plain
          - Response Body: Invalid pagesize parameter